Tobiloba405/sen201_2/README.md

 ## Programming Language
 Python

 ---

 ## Project Description
-The Student Grading System is a simple Python program that collects a student’s name and score, then determines and displays the appropriate grade based on predefined conditions.
+The Student Registration System is a simple Python program that collects basic student information such as name, matriculation number, and department, and then displays the entered details.

 ---